IowaScaledEngineering/ise-docs/docs/Crossing Controllers/Basic Crossing/manual.md

 ## Overview

 The Basic Crossing Controller (CKT-XING-BASIC) is designed as a simple way to control model railroad grade crossing lights and provide a bell.
 It includes two TrainSpotter optical detectors, and has a built-in SoundBytes crossing bell that includes all seven of our standard North American crossing bell sounds.
 It will drive any number of common anode (common positive) LED crossing signals, the most common type found on the market today.
-The crossing will start when one of the detectors senses something in front of it, and will continue for selectable time after all sensors are again clear.
+The crossing will start when one of the detectors senses something in front of it, and will continue for a selectable time after all sensors are again clear.

 Additional TrainSpotter sensors can be connected for additional tracks, or for additional detection distance from the crossing.

-Note:  This basic controller does not include any control for cross gates, and does not implement approach sensors.
+Note:  This basic controller does not include any control for crossing gates, and does not implement approach sensors.

 ![](img/ckt-xing-basic.jpg)

 ---

 ## Key Features
-* Universal Power - works from 6-24V DC, AC, or DCC
+* Universal Power - works from 6 to 24V DC, AC, or DCC
 * Works with common anode (common positive) LED grade crossing signals
 * Seven different built-in crossing bell sounds
 * Plug-and-play sensors and speaker connections - no fiddly terminal blocks!